Indigenous History & Culture in Canada

 Sections in this all-new volume include:

-- Historical Context and Documents
+- Historical Context and Documents examines treaties policies, court cases, and episodes of resistance.

 The information is enhanced by the inclusion of primary documents, statistics and infographics, and useful maps.
 A glossary, chronology, bibliography, and mediagraphy round out the content.

-Indigenous History & Culture in Canada is an excellent resource for anyone interested in gaining detailed insight into Indigenous traditions and history, from a historical context through to modern culture and the pressing issues facing the Indigenous peoples of Canada today.
 This is a noteworthy reference for public libraries to add to their history or Indigenous collection.
 High schools, colleges and undergraduate programs will also benefit by providing this curriculum-support material for students who are in enrolled in Indigenous studies and related courses.
 This title adds tremendous value by complimenting any Canadian history collection.